harishvc/quick-references/mysql/intro-query.md

 ```

-##Question 4: Get head count in each deparment
+##Question: Get head count in each deparment
 ```
 select dept_id, count(dept_id) as 'Head Count'
 from emp GROUP BY dept_id;